jack-richards/bptf-autopricer/README.md

   - Prices are stored and emitted in a format fully supported by the [TF2 Auto Bot](https://github.com/TF2Autobot/tf2autobot) custom-pricer interface.

 ## Requirements
-Dependencies should be satisfied by running `npm install` in the same directory as the project and package.json.
+- Install dependencies by running npm install in the project directory with package.json.

-This application requires a PostgreSQL database containing a table with the following layout:
+- A PostgreSQL database is required.
+Create a database and schema according to your preferences and specify them in the config.json file.
+- The PostgreSQL table named listings must be created.
+Use the following SQL statement:
 ```sql
 CREATE TABLE listings (
     name character varying NOT NULL,